Born: 1914 in Sackville, New Brunswick, Canada

 Whatever the reason, Alec arrived at 6 Operational Training Unit, Sutton Bridge in Lincolnshire, on 24 June 1940 to convert onto Hurricanes.
 On 20 July he was posted to 253 Squadron at Turnhouse, now Edinburgh Airport in Scotland.
 Earlier in the year, whilst still in Bomber Command, Alec had married a local Lincoln girl, Ethel May Thorburn Lord.

 In August 1940, 253 Squadron moved back onto the front line of the Battle of Britain and were based at Kenley.
 On 2 September Alec was credited with damaging a Bf109.
-Two days later he was in combat over Kenley Airfield when he was shot down and killed by an enemy aircraft, his Hurricane V6638 crashing at Tudor Close, Banstead.
+Two days later, eight of 253’s Hurricanes took off for an interception patrol at 9.30am.
+P/O ‘Alec’ Trueman left the formation, his Hurricane V6638 diving into the ground at Tudor Close, Banstead.
 He was 26; the day before his death he had been promoted to the rank of flying officer.

 Geoffrey Robinson, a schoolboy at the time, witnessed the crash: